Brighten your HR operations by availing upto 40% OFF this Diwali

 According to Article 32 of UAE Labour Law employees who are in service for two or more years are eligible for ten days of study leave to sit in their examination recognized by educational institutes in UAE.

-3. Compassionate Leave
+3. Bereavement Leave

 This leave is provided to employees in the UAE to take time off in the event of the death of their relative or family member.